-As disasters occur more often and become more powerful due to the climate crisis, the American Red Cross urges everyone to get their households ready for emergencies during National Preparedness Month in September.
+As disasters occur more often and become more powerful due to the climate crisis, the American Red Cross urges everyone to get their households ready for emergencies.

 Disasters can happen anywhere, at any time, often without warning.
 Whether a fire in someone’s home or a storm that destroys an entire town, these emergencies can change lives forever in just minutes.
 Some disasters, like floods, can happen anywhere, while others are more common in certain areas.
 To learn what hazards may affect someone’s community, visit the redcross.org/hazardmap or contact the local office of emergency management.
 People should also sign up for free emergency alerts from their local government to get critical information during an emergency.